Rural Response to Farmer Mental Health and Suicide Prevention

 Understanding Farmers' Mental Health Concerns

 During the Farm Crisis of the 1980s, the suicide rate among farmers and ranchers increased dramatically, as explained in The Farm Crisis, a 90-minute film by Iowa Public Television that examines this period.
 As the U.S. experiences the largest farming crisis since the 1980s, these issues have taken on new urgency.
-A 2018 Morbidity and Mortality Weekly Report (MMWR) article, Suicide Rates by Major Occupational Group — 17 States, 2012 and 2015, reports a male suicide rate of 32.2 per 100,000 among farmers and ranchers in 2015, compared to 17.3 per 100,000 among working aged adults from in 2016 — nearly twice the national average.
+A 2020 Morbidity and Mortality Weekly Report (MMWR) article, Suicide Rates by Industry and Occupation — National Violent Death Reporting System, 32 States, 2016, reports a male suicide rate of 43.2 per 100,000 among farmers and ranchers in 2016, compared to 27.4 per 100,000 among male working aged adults across all occupations.

 In this video, experts from national farm organizations discuss the challenges facing today's farmers, warning signs of suicide, and how communities can help farmers and their families: